amamitpandey/tuts/Java/Java_tuts.md

  ```
  ## final keyword
  - final class/variable can't modify, same or from another class
- - final class are not extendble
+ - final class are not extendble/inheritance
- - final method can't override
+ - final method can't override/update
+ - can't use by another class, used only in same class
+ - Preffered for more security otherwise not reccomended

  ## final vs static
  - in same same class can't modify
  - from another class static variable are modifilable but final can't.
+ - Static used for memory sharing, it'll create a new/copy a object and work
+ - Static use take adavantage of inheritance.

  ```
 public class TestInheritance extends Car {